Subjects -

 During EYFS, pupils will learn about similarities and differences in relation to places.
 They will be able to talk about the features of their own immediate environment and how environments may vary from one to another.
 Our youngest pupils will also learn about natural processes such as the water cycle and start to use early mapping skills.

 In KS1, pupils will develop knowledge about their local area and then explore the rest of the United Kingdom and then the wider world.
-In Year 1 the children will explore their local area and learn about seaside towns by studying Weston seafront.
-In Year 2 the children will build on this and will extend their learning to include our closest city, Bristol.
+In Year 1, children will explore their local area and learn about seaside towns by studying Weston seafront.
+In Year 2, they will build on this and extend their learning to include our closest city, Bristol.

-In KS2 children will be able to make links and build on previous learning to extend their knowledge and understanding and make comparisons beyond the local area to include the whole of the United Kingdom and Europe and the rest of the world.
-Children will be taught geography skills: to use resources like world maps, atlases, globes, digital/computer mapping and compasses.
+In KS2, children will be able to make links and build on previous learning to extend their knowledge and understanding and make comparisons beyond the local area to include the whole of the United Kingdom and Europe and the rest of the world.
+Children will be taught key geography skills such as, to use resources like world maps, atlases, globes, digital/computer mapping and compasses.